Oral Storytelling Skills

 9. Connecting

-The last three skills have to do with what happens during the storytelling event itself and how you work with it.
+The last three skills involve what happens during the storytelling event and how you work with it.

 In many storytelling courses, you are taught how to tell a story.
 However, in real-life situations, you usually first need to connect, tell a little about yourself, and connect to your listeners.

-When you start a story out of nothing, your story often suffers.
-So it is better to warm up your listeners and get them more invested in your story.
+When you begin telling immediately, your story often suffers.
+So, it is better to warm up your listeners and get them more invested in your story.

 10. Listening

-While you are telling the story, you are also listening.
-Listening to the story afresh, what it is telling you.
+While you are telling the story, you are also listening—listening to the story afresh and what it is telling you.
 However, this is something that often goes on in the background.

 11. Improvising